zotroneneis/zotroneneis.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This is the projet I worked on during my master thesis.
+This is the project I worked on during my master thesis.
 The full project description and code can be found on [my GitHub page](https://github.com/zotroneneis/LSTM_language_model).

 Abstract of the thesis, describing the motivation and idea of the project: